Learn To Give Amazing Performances

 "I've watched Max work as an actor, a director, and a coach.
 His ability to communicate and build confidence in others is like none other." – Austin Pendelton, HB Studios.

 *Max is an award winning actor who has worked on camera and on stage in New York, Los Angeles, and across the country.
 Acting should always be fun.
 It should help people.
 Especially young people.
-Our aim is to help artists at every level, and to treat art at every level with respect.
+Our aim is to help artists at every level, and to treat every student like an artist.

 'If you aren't having fun, you aren't doing it right.'